 In accordance with University conditions, students are entitled to apply for Accredited Prior Learning, AP(C)L, based on relevant credit at another HE institution or credit Awarded for Experiential Learning, (AP(E)L).

 About The Course

-Through a supportive learning environment, you will be encouraged to develop your musicianship in a holistic way in both practical and theoretical modules as well as applying your skills in the broader musical life of the university and within the community.
-This engagement with music-making, together with the security of a strengthening theoretical and analytical knowledge of music will equip you to take your place in a wide range of professional contexts.
+Through a supportive learning environment, music students are encouraged to develop their musicianship in a holistic way in both practical and theoretical modules as well as applying their skills in the broader musical life of the university and within the community.
+This engagement with music-making, together with the security of a strengthening theoretical and analytical knowledge of music equips the music student at BGU to take their place in a wide range of professional contexts.
 This course is an excellent preparation for a range of musical careers and as a springboard to further study.